Historical Chart Prices

 - 12.11 - Differences with Historical Data Due to Dividend Adjustments

 - 12.12 - Duplicate Bar in Historical Chart

 - 12.13 - Official Settlement Price Only Available in Historical Charts (Not Intraday)

 12.1 - Historical Daily Bars Session Times and Evening Session Trading

 This section describes Historical Daily data which is viewed through Historical charts which are opened with File >> New/Open Historical Chart or File >> Find Symbol >> Open Historical Chart.

 For most of the Trading services Sierra Chart supports, the Historical Daily data is downloaded from the Sierra Chart Historical Data Service.

 With this service, the Open, High, Low, Close prices are obtained from the exchange where the symbol trades.
 The exchange always provides the full 24 hours of trading for the symbol.
 Therefore, the trading activity during both the day and evening session will always be included.
-However, in the case of US equities, the Open, High, Low, Close prices are based upon the day session trading only.
+However, in the case of US (United States) equities (stocks), the Open, High, Low, Close prices are based upon the day session trading only.

 To know what the Session Times are for the Open, High, Low, Close prices, consult with the exchange symbol/contract specifications on the exchange websites.
 The Session Times cannot be changed for Historical charts.
 These are defined by the exchange.

 Other than the last bar in the chart, the closing price of a bar in a Historical Daily chart is the official settlement price from the exchange.
 Although in the case of a symbol that has no streaming real-time data available for it, like an expired futures contract, then the last bar in its Historical Daily chart will have the official settlement price.